gnguilherme/dev-settings/README.md

 # dev-settings

-Settings for improve dev experience
+Sometimes we just leave out configurations that certainly could improve our `Dev Experience`, like some easy configurations on the `VSCode` itself.
+This repository aims to share some settings and tools that I myself think are extremely helpful.

 ## VSCode settings

-### `settings`
+### `settings.json`
 - `User` - Settings that apply globally to any instance of VS Code you open.
 - `Workspace` - Settings stored inside your workspace and only apply when the workspace is opened.

-Look at the .vscode/settings.json for the configurations
+Look at the `.vscode/settings.json` for the configurations

 > [!WARNING]
 > Workspace settings are specific to a project and override user settings.